Erythroxylum/herbarium-spectra/README.md

 ## Trait prediction from coefficients

-Script to predict LMA from coefficients derived from different band regions or transformed spectra and output performance metrics (for Table 2 & Figs 4, 5).
+Script to predict LMA from coefficients derived from different band regions or transformed spectra and output performance metrics (for Fig. 3, Table S1, & Table 4).

 **`R/prediction_from_coefficients_LMA.R`**

-Script to predict values for other traits modeled by Kothari et al. 2023 (for Fig. 5)
+Script to predict values for other traits modeled by Kothari et al. 2023 (for Fig. 4 & Table S2)

 **`R/prediction_from_coefficients_other_traits.R`**